camiacquarone/IOS-prework/README.md

 - Recommends songs based on previous engangement
 - When you add a song to queue, you can drag it into the order that you want

+An app I would like to build is "FitBuddies".
+FitBuddies would be an app that allows you to track and motivate children to participate in physical activity.
+Once you log in activity, you are able to play fun interactives games, personalize your characters, and move along levels and journeys.
+The goal of this app is to inspire children to move in their own way and be able to see growth.

 ## Notes

 Describe any challenges encountered while building the app.